Federal parties vying for victory on Oct. 21 will be making a range of pledges to Canadians in the weeks to come.

 - Sept.
 14: Singh says an NDP government would establish cash incentives to encourage new car buyers to buy zero-emission cars built in Canada.

 - Sept.
-14: Singh promised a $300-million automotive innovation strategy; however, he says the money is contingent on keeping auto jobs in Canada.
+14: Singh promised a $300-million automotive innovation strategy, however he says the money is contingent on keeping auto jobs in Canada.

 - Sept.
-15: Singh unveils policy promises targeted at voters in Quebec, including expansion of language laws and money for immigration.
+15: Singh unveils policy promises targeted at voters in Quebec, including the expansion of language laws and money for immigration.

-- May 16: Green Party unveils an extensive climate action plan dubbed “Mission: Possible,” which includes ending all imports of foreign oil and prioritizing “adaptation measures” for Canada’s agriculture, fishing and forestry industries.
+- May 16: The Green Party unveils an extensive climate action plan dubbed “Mission: Possible,” which includes ending all imports of foreign oil and prioritizing “adaptation measures” for Canada’s agriculture, fishing and forestry industries.

 - Aug.
 8: May reveals a plan to help transition Canadian fossil fuel workers to jobs in the renewable energy sector.